 2. Become present: When you are focused on your breath, continue the mantra with, “Here there is no yesterday, no tomorrow, no today.
 There is only the present moment, and this is the only reality, all else is thought.”

-When you are fully focused on your breathing, there is no interference from your mind, and so there is no yesterday, tomorrow, or today because putting yourself in those places all requires thought.
-And the present is the only reality; thought is not reality.
-We can’t imagine what something was like or what it will be like because we can’t with the power of our mind put ourselves in situations that are not real and know what the reality was or will be like.
+When you are fully focused on your breathing, there is no interference from your mind, and so there is no yesterday, tomorrow, or today because putting yourself in those places all requires thought and the mind cannot be in two places at the same time.
+And so we come to realize that the present is the only reality; thought is not reality.
+We can imagine what something was like or what it will be like but that is not reality we can’t with the power of our mind put ourselves in situations that are not real and know what the reality was or will be like.
 It is unknowable.

 “Ah,” you say, “so that’s all I need to do to be free of my thinking mind?”
 Unfortunately, not so fast.
 One can’t focus on one’s breath 24/7.
 You need to build a whole alternative support structure for yourself to be free of the intervention of your thinking-mind for as many moments of the day as possible.